Transpose of a matrix

 This functionality does not run in MATLAB.

-If the argument does not evaluate to a matrix of one of the types mentioned above, symbolic call transpose(A) is returned.
+If the argument does not evaluate to a matrix of one of these

-The following matrix is real.
-Thus, the Hermitian transpose coincides with the transpose:
+Compute the transpose of the following real matrix.
+For real matrices, the Hermitian transpose coincides with the transpose:

 transpose(A) = htranspose(A)